MtheTeacher/MNIST-Neural-Network-Explorer/about.md

 An earlier version of the app used a `3px` Gaussian blur, which was found to be too aggressive, washing out important features.
 The blur was then removed entirely, relying only on the browser's scaling algorithm for smoothing.
 However, this produced images that were too sharp compared to the training data.

 The fix was to **re-introduce a more subtle `2px` Gaussian blur**.
 This value strikes a balance, softening the hard edges of the user's drawing without destroying key features like corners and endpoints.
 This blur is applied to the 28x28 scaled-down image before it is centered and fed to the model.
 This change ensures the input from the drawing canvas more closely matches the "fuzziness" of the MNIST training set, leading to more reliable and accurate predictions.

+## 10. Unresolved Issue: Model Pruning Failures

+This section documents a known, unresolved issue with the "Prune & Fine-Tune" feature.

+### The Problem

+The pruning feature is currently non-functional and results in a "Pruning failed" error.
+The error message, `"Cannot read properties of undefined (reading 'length')"`, indicates that the application is failing to correctly reconstruct the model's architecture after the pruning calculations are complete.

+### Root Cause Analysis

+The core of the issue is that the application cannot reliably retrieve the **input shape** from a model that has already been trained.
+To create a new, pruned model, a copy of the original model's architecture must be built.
+This requires knowing the exact shape of the data the model expects (e.g., `[784]` for a flattened MNIST image).

+Even though the model was successfully trained (which implies its input shape was known), this information appears to be unavailable or lost when the model object is later accessed by the pruning function.
+The application uses the standard, documented method (`model.inputs[0].shape`) to retrieve this information, but it is unexpectedly returning `undefined`.

+This is a subtle issue related to the internal state of TensorFlow.js model objects.
+We are actively investigating the root cause and consulting resources to find a robust solution.
+Until resolved, the pruning feature remains disabled.